 By the time of the cemetery’s closure in 1925, more than 240 people had been interred there, having succumbed to ravages including influenza, the bubonic plague, smallpox and scarlet fever.

 During a 60-minute tour of this historically-rich site, our knowledgeable guide will share stories of those who succumbed to the ravages of small pox, the plague and other epidemics.
 Attendees will also experience the natural beauty of this final resting place, including unspoiled views of Sydney Harbour.

-Warning to Aboriginal and Torres Strait Islander Peoples: The tour may contain stories (and may contain images and/or visuals) of deceased people.
+The tour may contains stories and images and/or visuals of deceased people.

-Conditions: A moderate level of fitness and mobility is required as the tour includes uneven surfaces and bush tracks.
+A moderate level of fitness and mobility is required as the tour includes stairs, bush tracks and underground tunnels.
 It is not suitable for people with wheelchairs, mobility scooters, strollers or pram.

 Suitable walking shoes, a sunhat and wet weather gear (if needed).

 This tour will proceed regardless of weather conditions except in the event of extreme weather.
 If the Rural Fire Service declares an extreme or catastrophic fire danger rating for the Greater Sydney Region (area 4), tours will be cancelled.

 Learn more about North Head Sanctuary, Manly and discover our other history tours...